-The food industry is responsible for around 50% of all green house gas emissions and known environmental degradation.
-This is a fact few are talking about and we are here to change this.
+The food industry is responsible for over 50% of all green house gas emissions and environmental degradation.
+This is a fact that few are talking about and we want to change this.
 We are on a mission to build a sustainable food system.

 Our oceans sequester around 20% of the carbon dioxide on the planet (Carbon dioxide is currently emitted at 10 GtC per year and the oceans currently absorb 2.4 Gt carbon dioxide per year).
 Our oceans are now riddled with micro plastics which are destroying the ecosystems inside it, and we expect there to be more plastic than fish in the ocean by 2040.